jtco-io/aeon/readme.md

 * [GraphQL](https://graphql.org/): DSL Query language for API
 * [Apollo](https://www.apollographql.com) - GraphQL API

-This will spin up the following
-* server with our tasks and serving final graphql endpoint
-* client code development server server up SSR

 ## Environment: Production
 We can look at how docker is deployed to easily check how one might run the production build locally or without docker.
 Running `yarn run build` will build both the frontend and backend servers